Howard-Cui/Howard-Cui/README.md

 ✉️ You can contact me at howardcui4@gmail.com.

-🔭 I’m currently working on Radetec Diagnostic.
+🔭 I’m currently working on iTrazo iTrazo Tracetech Pty Ltd.

-🌱 I’m currently learning all the things about React.js development
+🌱 I’m currently learning all the things about Web development

 🤝 I'm open to collaborating on interesting projects.